debsalbornoz/42-Piscine/README.md

 ### What is the piscine?

-The Piscine is the last phase of the selection process that lasts 26 consecutive days which participants learn to learn, to collaborate and especially to deal with frustration.
-This is typically a very intense period, of great commitment and enormous learning.
-At the end of the process, its evaluated variables such as technical development and participant interaction, for example.
+The Piscine is the last phase of the selection process at 42, is an intensive period of practical evaluation that lasts 26 consecutive days.
+During this period,cancidates are immersed in a serioes of practical programming challenges where they need to demonstrate their skills, creativity and problem-solving abilities.

+The piscine is a rigorous way to assess participants potential, taking into account not only their prior knowledge of programming but also skills such as collaboration, perseverance and critical thinking.
+It provides an opportunity for candidates to showcase their talent and determination to be admitted to the school and continue ther learning journey at 42.

 ## Hard skills: